onflow/scheduledtransactions-scaffold/EXAMPLE-CRON.md

-# Scheduled Callbacks Demo: Counter Cron-like Increment
+# Scheduled Transactions Demo: Counter Cron-like Increment

-This example shows how to schedule a cron-like callback that increments the `Counter` at precise intervals and verify it on the Flow Emulator.
+This example shows how to schedule a cron-like transaction that increments the `Counter` at precise intervals and verify it on the Flow Emulator.

-Unlike the `CounterLoopCallbackHandler` which can drift over time, the `CounterCronCallbackHandler` calculates exact execution times to prevent drift.
+Unlike the `CounterLoopTransactionHandler` which can drift over time, the `CounterCronTransactionHandler` calculates exact execution times to prevent drift.

 ## Files used

 - `cadence/contracts/Counter.cdc`
-- `cadence/contracts/CounterCronCallbackHandler.cdc`
+- `cadence/contracts/CounterCronTransactionHandler.cdc`
-- `cadence/transactions/InitCounterCronCallbackHandler.cdc`
+- `cadence/transactions/InitCounterCronTransactionHandler.cdc`
 - `cadence/transactions/ScheduleIncrementInCron.cdc`
 - `cadence/scripts/GetCounter.cdc`